alphachisigmazeta/alphachisigmazeta.github.io/README.md

 First, I will discuss the structure of the files, and then how to edit it (coding/no-coding experience).

 If you look at the directy, there are *a lot* of files.
 Don't panic, let's break it down.
 (Note: Anytime you see a "\*" it just means literally any text.
-It's part of [regex](https://www.rexegg.com/regex-quickstart.html) but just not anytime I put a star, it means any file of that kind.
+It's part of [regex](https://www.rexegg.com/regex-quickstart.html).
+Simply, anytime I put a star, it means any file of that kind.
 E.g. \*.md means any file that ends in ".md")

+## File Structure

 | First level | Second level |
 |:-----------:|:-----------:|